• Skip to main content

 Depending on your preference you can prepare this skillet entirely on the stovetop or begin on the stove and finish the dish in the oven, in which case only the last step will be different.
 Overall, the workflow is very simple.

-- Saute.
+Saute.
 In the remaining oil saute the sliced onion and apple, add a bit of malty beer, cider or apple juice to deglaze.
 Next add the sauerkraut followed by the seasonings.
 Stir everything well.
 Add another splash of beer or cider and simmer for a couple of minutes.

-- Add back the kielbasa.
+Add back the kielbasa.
 Add the seared sausage back to the skillet, add bit of stock or water and mix well.
 Let simmer until most of the liquid has evaporated or transfer to a 350 F oven and bake for about 6-10 minutes.

-How to Serve Sauerkraut and Kielbasa
+How to Serve This Easy Kielbasa and Sauerkraut Recipe

 The dish is hearty enough to enjoy without a side, but if you do not fear carbs and want to indulge - freshly baked crusty bread sits on top of our list and completes the comfort food appeal of the sauerkraut and smoked sausage duo.